CianiniAlessio/TCP-UDP-CONN/README.md

 nc -l 8080
 ```

-Since some character are not printable ( 1 - 32 unsigned chart ) I decided to include also an out.txt file so that opening it with NotePad++ and using the HEX plugin is possible to see which is the decimal correspondant to check the correctness of the results.
+Since some character are not printable ( in the terminal we end up with a question mark symbol ) I decided to include also an out.txt file so that opening it with NotePad++ and using the HEX plugin is possible to see which is the decimal correspondant to check the correctness of the results.
 ```
 nc -l 8080 > out.txt
 ```